A targeted annual warning system (TAWS) for identifying aberrant declines in greater sage-grouse populations

 Funders

-U.S. Geological Survey (Ecosystem Mission Area, Land Management Research Program and Species Management Research Program; Wyoming Landscape Conservation Initiative) and Bureau of Land Management.
+U.S. Geological Survey (Ecosystem Mission Area, Land Management Research Program and Species Management Research Program; Wyoming Landscape Conservation Initiative) and the Bureau of Land Management.

 Partners